originally posted in Concept Hub

-What Google adwords did was basically digitize word of mouth marketing.
-What ever your online behavior reveals about you a relevant ad will refer you to a site.
+What Google AdWords did was basically digitize word of mouth marketing.
+Whatever your online behavior reveals about you a relevant ad will refer you to a site.
 The only thing that was missing was the relationship.
 Typically word of mouth referrals come from friends and family.
 You are telling your mom that you want to go to NYC and she tells you about a site her friend at work used.
 You trust your mom and therefore extend that trust to her friend at work and decide to check out the site.
-Google ads or any of the behavior based ads does not provide that same comfort of trust.
+Google ads or any of the behavior-based ads does not provide that same comfort of trust.
 That level of trust can only come from real people within our networks of influence.

 Online Forums have been around since the Internet.
 People have been using email to spread their opinions to their friends from the moment they signed up for their first account.
 So why are we only recently paying attention to online networks and the impact of relationship marketing?

 Trust.
-Initially we did not trust the information that was posted on forums by strangers.
+Initially, we did not trust the information that was posted on forums by strangers.
 We each have been hoaxed by online urban legends and well we only trusted sanctioned broadcast messages online.
 As technology changed and evolved, more and more of our friends and family started posting information online.
 Not just about brands, but about life in general.
 The web became a conversation amongst our networks and our extended networks.
-Now when I am look for information about NYC, I can bypass my mom and go directly to her friend from work to find out about the website she used to book her trip.
+Now when I am looking for information about NYC, I can bypass my mom and go directly to her friend from work to find out about the website she used to book her trip.

 Integrated Marketing Communications

 Ten years ago I learned about integrated marketing communications.
 An idea that all the departments involved in communications would work together to create a strategic and comprehensive communications strategy.
-In the 10 years since then I have yet to see that idea realized, until now.
+In the 10 years since then, I have yet to see that idea realized, until now.

 Whether or not organizations realize it, what happens in customer service is now being broadcasted online throughout various peer to peer networks.
 Public Relations is now in the hands of each employee that is representing an organization online and marketing is in the hands of the communities.

 As this landscape continues to evolve we see traditional advertising dollars and methods becoming less and less stable.
 People want value from their advertising messages whether it is education or entertainment or participation.
 People want trust from brands, the kind of trust that only comes with building a relationship and providing a service.
 Organizations need to work harder and be more diligent to keep their customers satisfied and to maintain their attention.
-In order to achieve such a challenge internal departments need to work together to develop a unified approach and consistent message and mission.
+In order to achieve such a challenge, internal departments need to work together to develop a unified approach and consistent message and mission.
 Advertising has evolved to the point that integrated marketing communications is not just a nice idea, it is an urgent necessity.